nightbox69/Speedruns/Games/Chrono-Cross/README.md

 # Chrono Cross

 A sequel that begins by unceremoniously killing off the heroes of its beloved predecessor.
 You play as a boy whose mere existence is a cosmic mistake, forcing you to traverse parallel dimensions while collecting 45 largely useless party members—including a sentient turnip and a racist mermaid.
-You spend half the game trapped in the body of a furry villain while your childhood sweetheart abandons you, ultimately saving the universe not through combat, but by playing a game of Simon Says with a depressed supercomputer.
+You spend half the game trapped in the body of a furry villain while your childhood sweetheart abandons you, which is fine because she's largely useless to the speedrun anyway.
+Ultimately you save the universe not through combat, but by playing a game of Simon Says with a depressed supercomputer.
 But hey, it has REALLY, REALLY, REALLY GOOD MUSIC.

 ## Runners to Watch